- Normal precautions

 - If you are stopped by police officers, always insist on seeing ID.

 - Racially-motivated attacks by racist groups do occur in the Russian Federation.
 If you're of Asian, Afro-Caribbean or Southern European descent, we advise you to take extra care.
-These attacks have also been known to take place on or around 20 April (Hitler's birthday).

 - Avoid openly carrying expensive items, or anything that might easily identify you as a tourist.
 Don't show large sums of money in public and don't use ATMs after dark, especially if you are alone.
 Check no one has followed you after conducting your business.